Honjicks/DataCleaning_SQL/README.md

 To clean and organize the Nashville housing dataset to enhance its usability for downstream analysis, including:

-  -Normalizing property and owner address data.
+  1. Normalizing property and owner address data.

-  -Standardizing binary values (e.g., "Y" and "N" to "Yes" and "No").
+  2. Standardizing binary values (e.g., "Y" and "N" to "Yes" and "No").

-  -Removing duplicate records and unused columns to improve data integrity.
+  3. Removing duplicate records and unused columns to improve data integrity.

 **Purpose**